abrar2030/Optionix/web-frontend/README.md

 4. **Accessibility**: Follow WCAG guidelines for accessible web applications
 5. **Error Handling**: Implement comprehensive error handling and user feedback
 6. **Testing**: Write tests for critical components and functionality

-## Contributing

-When contributing to the web frontend:

-1. Follow the existing code style and organization
-2. Write tests for new features or bug fixes
-3. Ensure responsive design across different screen sizes
-4. Document any new components or significant changes
-5. Optimize performance for data-intensive operations

-## Troubleshooting

-Common issues and their solutions:

-1. **Build Errors**: Check for syntax errors or missing dependencies
-2. **State Management Issues**: Debug using React DevTools or Redux DevTools
-3. **API Connection Problems**: Verify API endpoints and network connectivity
-4. **Performance Issues**: Use React Profiler to identify bottlenecks
-5. **Styling Inconsistencies**: Check for CSS conflicts or specificity issues